coltongrainger/quamash/README.md

 ### Disclaimer

 If not for lack of time, these could have been [shorter](https://www.npr.org/sections/13.7/2014/02/03/270680304/this-could-have-been-shorter), less [vulgar](https://www.colorado.edu/sccr/honor-code), and presented as [smaller files](https://www.reddit.com/r/ipad/comments/1dw9fs/can_i_get_smaller_annotated_pdfs_out_of/).

-Presently, however, the exposition is "As apeares in the wast booke", for example, as in *Act 4.
-Scene 4.1, [Volpone](https://www.gutenberg.org/cache/epub/4039/pg4039.txt)*:
+Presently, however, the exposition is "As apeares in the wast booke", i.e.,

 ```
 PER: Pray you let's see, sir.
 What is here?